 The purpose of LPT Master is, in the words of EC-Council, “to differentiate the experts from the novices in penetration testing.”
 Accordingly, the exam itself is 18 hours long.
 Here’s an overview of the exam:

 - You progress through three different levels, each containing three challenges, in real-life scenarios involving a hardened infrastructure.
 Each level is a six-hour exam

 - You have a limited time to work against a multi-layered network architecture that has defense-in-depth controls

 - You must make multiple decisions related to what exploits and approaches to use as you maneuver through the network and web applications in an attempt to exfiltrate data

-The Information Assurance Certification Review Board (IACRB) is an industry standard organization that offers a variety of certifications.
+The Infosec certification is an industry-standard organization that offers a variety of certifications.
 Certified Penetration Tester is a two-hour exam designed to demonstrate working knowledge and skills for pentesting.

 CPT focuses on nine domains:

 - Network recon